barryclark/jekyll-now/draft.md

 <br/>
 Moreover, one could run into the odd situation of being prompted _"xyz API has been deprecated and marked for removal"_ when that xyz API was, in fact, introduced in that same Java feature release.
 One could naively ask: why add an API if that same API is considered _"dead on arrival"_?

 We need to look under the hood to understand what was going on.
 Java 12 and Java 13 were using the deprecation mechanism to safeguard associated APIs with preview features.
-The associated APIs were in fact terminally deprecated at birth, that is, annotated with `@Deprecated(forRemoval=true, since=...)` when they were introduced.
+The associated APIs were in fact terminally deprecated at birth, that is, annotated with `@Deprecated(forRemoval=true, since=…)` when they were introduced.

 This is now fixed as of Java 14!
 A specific [annotation](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/jdk/internal/PreviewFeature.java) is now used instead to safeguard preview features, including associated APIs.
 We will not face that quirk anymore as associated APIs need to be explicitly enabled with the `--enable-preview` flag, even if they are used without using the actual language feature to which they are associated with (ex.
 Using the `String::stripIndent()` method without using a text block).
 As a consequence, we will always be prompted with the more informative _"xyz.java uses preview language features"_ warning.